2001: A Space Odyssey

 Plot

-In the prehistoric African veldt, a tribe of hominids are driven away from their water hole by a rival tribe.
-Later, they awaken to find an alien monolith has appeared before them.
-Influenced by the monolith, they discover how to use a bone as a weapon and, after their first hunt, return to drive their rivals away with the newly discovered tool.
+In a prehistoric veld, a tribe of hominins is driven away from a water hole by a rival tribe, and the next day finds an alien monolith.
+The tribe learns how to use a bone as a weapon and, after a first hunt, use it to drive the rival tribe away.